jhchein/logic-app-anomaly-detection-connector/README.md

 ### Function App

+- Fork this repository and adjust the code to your needs.
 - Set up your Azure account and create a Cognitive Services Anomaly Detector resource.
 - Create an Azure Function App, using Python (3.9+) and serverless hosting.
 Set region, monitoring, storage, and networking as you wish (see [Best practices for Azure Functions](https://learn.microsoft.com/en-us/azure/azure-functions/functions-best-practices))
+- Set continous integration from your forked repository.
-- When your function is deployed, go to under application settings in the function app configuration and add
+- When your Function App is deployed, go to Configuration -> application settings in the function app and add
   - `ANOMALYENDPOINT`: The endpoint URL for your Cognitive Services Anomaly Detector instance
   - `OCP_APIM_SUB`: The subscription key for your Cognitive Services Anomaly Detector instance
   - `AzureWebJobsFeatureFlags`: with the key `EnableWorkerIndexing` to enable V2 Python models.
-- Clone this repository to your local machine.
+- Restart the Function to apply the changes.
-- Deploy the Python code to the Azure Function App.
+- In the Function App go to 'Functions' and select the AnomalyDetector Function.
+Go to 'Function Keys' and copy the default Function Key.

 ### Logic App

-- Create a Logic App in Azure and add the 'HTTP Request' action.
+- Create a Logic App in Azure, that parses a CSV file.
+- Add the 'HTTP Request' action.
 - Set the 'Method' field to 'POST' and add the URL of your function app in the 'URI' field.
+- In the Header set the key `x-functions-key` with your Function Key as the value.
-- In the 'Body' field, add your CSV data of the format ("date";"value").
+- In the 'Body' field, add the CSV data from the previous step ("date";"value").
 - Test the anomaly detection process.

+### Protecting your Function

+To fully secure your function endpoints in production, you should consider implementing one of the [following function app-level security options](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook-trigger?pivots=programming-language-python&tabs=python-v2%2Cin-process%2Cfunctionsv2#secure-an-http-endpoint-in-production).
+When using one of these function app-level security methods, you should set the HTTP-triggered function authorization level to `anonymous`.

 ## Contributions